GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 I hope this message finds you well.

 A new GDI Standard Operating Procedure (SOP) is in development.
-It was drafted by the OC/SDPC, authored, and reviewed by GDI members, and is pending approval from across the Operations Committee (OC) and Security and Data Protection Committee (SDPC).
+It was drafted by the OC, authored, and reviewed by GDI members, and is pending approval from across the Operations Committee (OC) and Security and Data Protection Committee (SDPC).

 Please appoint 2 members of each committee (4 in total) to take the role of approvers of the SOP.
 These shall provide a formal approval or justified rejection at the earliest convenience.
 Find the current SOP document here: < URL of SOP document >.